-Perhaps I’m too soft but I really feel for the allies of black culture.
+Perhaps I’m too soft but I really feel for the allies of Black culture.
 The current climate can be confusing and doing the right thing isn’t as straightforward as it seems.
 Today’s question is for you!

-How to reconcile that black culture doesn’t always agree and how to be supportive when that happens?
+How to reconcile that Black culture doesn’t always agree and how to be supportive when that happens?

 An easy example that’s currently happening is the announcement that Kamala Harris has decided to run for president of the USA in 2020.
-The black community seems to be a bit split around if she’s the one the culture should rally behind.
-So what’s a well meaning white person to do?
+The Black community seems to be a bit split around if she’s the one the culture should rally behind.
+So what’s a well-meaning white person to do?

 Let’s break it down.

 It’s only after this initial step that everyone is on even enough footing to have the next part of the discussion.
 Is the account/opinion coming from someone you respect? (if you are unsure, what is gained by fooling people?
 Is it worth the payoff?)
-Do you agree on basic political ideas?
+Do you agree with basic political ideas?
 No?
 Have you considered their experience might be relevant to your choices?
 Can you compassionately listen to their case?

-So, you may run into some topics that are polarizing to the black community.
+So, you may run into some topics that are polarizing to the Black community.
 At that point who you listen to should depend on who you find to be more trustworthy/aligned with your values/more to lose.
-An example of it could be the discussion of LGBT people within the black community.
-As an outsider It’s important to listen to both sides, but I’d suggest giving more weight towards the LGBT black person in the discussion.
+An example of it could be the discussion of LGBT people within the Black community.
+As an outsider, It’s important to listen to both sides, but I’d suggest giving more weight towards the LGBT Black person in the discussion.

 I hope this helps alleviate some of the confusion around trying to be a good ally when people